zengchao0215/dify2openai/readme.md

 ## Features
 - Convert Dify API into an OpenAI API
 - Support streaming and blocking
-- Support Agent bots API on dify
+- Support Chat, Completion, Agent and Workflow bots API on dify
-- Support Chat bots API on dify

 ## Deployment
 ### Zeabur